JianhuanZeng/Dognition-Data-in-MySQL/README.md

 • Design, build and query Dognition’s database from a csv doc of Dognition test records.

-• Learn Dognition’s dataset by Tableau; then design a Relational Database for Dognition with ER diagram and relational schema.
+• Learn Dognition’s dataset by Tableau; then design a Relational Database for Dognition with ER diagram and relational schema; create a Dognition’s database by MySQL

-• Create a Dognition’s database by MySQL and implement SQL to do some queries.
+• Implement SQL to learn more about different kinds of dogs and what kind of users with dogs are more interested in Dognition.

 ## Design my Dognition database
 dogER.erdplus: ER diagram